danwilliams/standards-rs/README.md

 # Coding standards for Rust

-This document describes the coding standards chosen by [Dotfive](https://dotfive.co.uk) for Rust code.
+This document describes the coding standards chosen by [Dotfive](https://dotfive.co.uk) for [Rust](https://www.rust-lang.org/) code, which are **highly opinionated**.
+We choose to follow these standards instead of formatting with `rustfmt`, mainly for reasons of readability.

 It is intended to be a living document, and will be updated as necessary.
 It is not intended to be a comprehensive guide to Rust, but rather a set of standards that should be followed when writing code for Dotfive projects.
+Notably, when contributing to other codebases, such as client or community projects, we follow the rules they have defined rather than ones in this document.

-For the most part, the standards are based on common Rust community standards, but there are some differences.
+For the most part, these standards are based on common Rust community standards, but there are some key differences.
 Additionally, this document clarifies our approach in areas that are non-standardised and subjective.

 This document is accompanied by example Rust files, and so this whole repository